-A state of the art expansion of Mennonite Home will enhance our capacity to serve the community.
-Built with the help of generous donations from members of the community, the new Health Center at Mennonite Village sets a new standard in the Willamette Valley for comfort, care, and service.
+A state of the art expansion of Mennonite Home enhances our capacity to serve the community.
+Built with the help of generous donations from members of the community, the new Mennonite Home Health Center sets a new standard in the Willamette Valley for comfort, care, and service.

 Innovative features include: